GongT/baobao/@gongt/vscode-helpers/docs/vscode-helpers.api.md

 //
 // @public (undocumented)
 export function registerAction<T>(actionCtor: IActionConstructor<T>, exposed?: boolean): void;

+// Warning: (ae-missing-release-tag) "replaceConsole" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function replaceConsole(_logger?: VSCodeChannelLogger): Console;

 // Warning: (ae-missing-release-tag) "runMyAction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //